CQCL/pytket-workflows/pytket-ext-files/README.md

 type checker and all submissions must pass its checks.
 You should therefore run `mypy` locally on any changed files before submitting a PR.
-Because of the way extension modules embed themselves into the `pytket` namespace this is a little complicated, but it should be sufficient to run the script `modules/mypy-check` (passing as a single argument the root directory of the module to test).
-The script requires `mypy` 0.800 or above.
+Because of the way extension modules embed themselves into the `pytket` namespace this is a little complicated, but it should be sufficient to run the script `./mypy-check` (passing as a single argument the root directory of the module to test).

 #### Linting

-We use [pylint](https://pypi.org/project/pylint/) on the CI to check compliance with a set of style requirements (listed in `.pylintrc`).
-You should run `pylint` over any changed files before submitting a PR, to catch any issues.
+We use [ruff](https://github.com/astral-sh/ruff) on the CI to check compliance with a set of style requirements (listed in `ruff.toml`).
+You should run `ruff` over any changed files before submitting a PR, to catch any issues.

+An easy way to meet all formatting and linting requirements is to issue `pre-commit run --all-files`.

 ### Tests